FlamingoJS/is-min/README.md

-# is-cpf
+# is-min
-Determine if a value is higher than a value
+Determine if a value is higher than another value

 ## Install
 ```